Why Readiness Matters More Than Speed

 CC8.1 requires controls over how changes to infrastructure and applications are managed.
 "We push to main when it's ready" is not a change management process.

 Fix before engaging: Implement code review requirements (pull requests with at least one reviewer).
 Separate production from development environments.
-Document your deployment process and test it's actually followed.
+Document your deployment process — then verify it's actually being followed, not just described on paper.

 6. Configure Security Monitoring and Alerting

-Fix before engaging: Enable CloudTrail (if on AWS), configure centralized log aggregation, and set up alerts for critical security events.
-Document your incident response procedure so there's something to review if an alert fires.
+What to configure: Enable CloudTrail (if on AWS), set up centralized log aggregation, and configure alerts for critical security events.
+Document your incident response procedure so there's something to test when an alert fires.

 7. Run a Vulnerability Management Program

 SOC 2 doesn't require zero vulnerabilities.
-It requires evidence that you know what vulnerabilities exist, have assessed their risk, and are remediating according to a defined timeline.
+It requires evidence that you know what exists, have assessed the risk, and are remediating according to a defined timeline.

 8. Implement Encryption at Rest and in Transit

 Fix before engaging: Audit every data store for encryption configuration.
-Scan your web endpoints with SSL Labs to confirm TLS versions and cipher suites.
-Fix anything below TLS 1.2.
+Scan your public endpoints with SSL Labs to confirm TLS versions and cipher suites.
+Fix anything below TLS 1.2, and document what's encrypted and how.

 9. Establish a Formal Incident Response Plan